all images

 This weekend at Wine Club, we will be presenting 6 wines from 4 of our favorite wineries from our May trip to Napa Valley.
 I got a little bored the other night and broke out some flashes, a shoot-through umbrella, a grid and some props to get this shot of the top of the capsule of a bottle of Flora Springs Sauvignon Blanc Soliloquy Vineyard Oakville 2009.
 We love Flora Springs.
 You should, too.
 Check them out here.
 Get some wine.
 Share the love.

 Two speedlights at camera left.
-One high and shooting down through a shoot-through umbrella and 1/2 power.
+One high and shooting down through a shoot-through umbrella at 1/2 power.
 Second light is Justin clamped to a chair at 45 degrees, with a Honl grid, aimed pretty much at the capsule (which is the foil covering over the top of the wine bottle).
 White blanket background.
 I ran out of batteries or I would have splashed the background.

 ISO 100